IHE/ITI.PCF/input/pagecontent/volume-1.md

 Security office should monitor the audit log for uses of break-glass, and follow up to confirm it was a legitimate use of break-glass per policy.

-Security office should monitor audit log for access denied, and follow up to confirm that it was a legitimate denial of an access request.
+Security office should monitor audit logs for access denied, and follow up to confirm that it was a legitimate denial of an access request.
 Possibly further investigating why the request was initiated.

 Technical failures (failure-modes) where some technical or infrastructure is not performing nominally should be handled carefully.
-There are healthcare treatment cases where these failure-modes should result in allowing access to prefer patient and operator safety over privacy, where other less life critical use cases should prefer preserving privacy and denying access.
+There are healthcare treatment cases where these failure-modes should result in allowing access to prefer patient and operator safety over privacy, where other less life-critical use cases should prefer preserving privacy and denying access.

 <a name="other-grouping"> </a>

 ## 1:53.6 PCF Cross-Profile Considerations

-This implementation guide is expected to be used in conjunction with other implementation guides (Profiles) that provide access to Patient specific data such as [Mobile Health Document Sharing (MHDS)](https://profiles.ihe.net/ITI/MHDS/index.html) or the [PCC](https://profiles.ihe.net/PCC/index.html) Query for Existing Data for Mobile (QEDm).
-These other implementation guides would have their [appropriate actors grouped such as is shown in Figure 1:53.1-1](volume-1.html#1531-pcf-actors-transactions-and-content-modules) as "Grouped Client" and "Grouped Server".
+This implementation guide is expected to be used in conjunction with other implementation guides (Profiles) that provide access to Patient-specific data such as [Mobile Health Document Sharing (MHDS)](https://profiles.ihe.net/ITI/MHDS/index.html) or the [PCC](https://profiles.ihe.net/PCC/index.html) Query for Existing Data for Mobile (QEDm).
+These other implementation guides would have their [appropriate actors grouped as shown in Figure 1:53.1-1](volume-1.html#1531-pcf-actors-transactions-and-content-modules) as "Grouped Client" and "Grouped Server".